preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 Setup
 -------
-Available for tyep Sharepoint Term Set only.
+Available for type Sharepoint Term Set only.
 (A description will be added soon).